AuruTus/cysprog/lab3/partB_tunneling/README.md

 Q: Do we need calculate the checksum field for the ICMP header?
 If so, what algorithm we should use?

+A: For formal ICMP protocal, we need do this.
+But as long as this is a self-defined ICMP, it's not a huge problem not to implement all details.

-A: Sure, we need do this.
-As cited from `RFC 792`
+And as cited from `RFC 792`

 ```text
  The 16 bit one's complement of the one's complement sum of all 16